 The Center is partnering with the University of Washington’s Health Policy Center (UW HPC) on a project that will examine eldercare workforce capacity in Washington state, including mapping the issue, convening stakeholders statewide to listen and learn from one another about areas of conflict and consensus, and facilitating those stakeholders as they create and put into operation a Washington State Eldercare Workforce Alliance.
 In December 2012, the Center and UW HPC received a grant to begin the first phase of this project.
 The Center is also participating in a University Network for Collaborative Governance (UNCG) initiative to launch similar efforts in states across the country that will engage health care and workforce stakeholders in developing eldercare workforce strategies.
 The UNCG initiative will focus on: 1) Hosting a national colloquium on Eldercare Workforce Collaboration, resulting in a report to serve as the basis for a multi-state pilot; 2) A pilot to evaluate and report on results and lessons learned of the assessments; and 3) Convening assessments in several states through UNCG centers, including the Ruckelshaus Center.
 For more information, contact Project Manager Patricia Lichiello.

 The Center recently completed two peer-reviewed, WSU Extension Fact Sheets stemming from the baseline study it conducted with the UW Health Policy Center.
-The companion documents are Washington State’s Eldercare Workforce (10.3 MB PDF) and Aging in Place: A Policy Approach for Aging Well in Washington State (961 KB PDF).
-These documents can be viewed and downloaded for free at https://pubs.wsu.edu/.
+The companion documents are Washington State’s Eldercare Workforce (pdf) (10.3 MB) and Aging in Place: A Policy Approach for Aging Well in Washington State (pdf) (961 KB).
+These documents can be viewed and downloaded for free at WSU Extension Publications.

 Voluntary Stewardship Program